 "Before now, our baby would have been too young for me to go away from home.
 Sometimes some things in life happen for a reason."

-He also has an older daughter from his first marriage, and three stepchildren, and admits: "Of course it's difficult to leave them - it's the same for anybody who has to travel for work, but it's not forever.
+He also has an older daughter from his first marriage, and three stepchildren, and admits: "Of course it's difficult to leave them - it's the same for anybody who has to travel for work, but it's

 "Reuniting with the guys and getting the chance to do it again is amazing - not everyone gets a second chance in life."